yiminghe/learning-react/tutorial/env/modulex-browserify-npm.md

 ```

 pay attention to ``<script src="/config.js"></script>``,
-we need this statement to transform npm modules for modulex to load in browser.
+we need this statement to load npm modules into browser by modulex.

 And example/init.js